-This post is the fifth post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the fifth post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 The Manhattan rebellion is symbolic for many reasons.
 First, it represented the Pridi faction’s last attempt to return to power; after this, the navy would be comprehensively dismembered.
 Secondly, the fact that the US was donating the Manhattan to Thailand showed the increasingly close links between the two countries which would become hugely significant in Thai politics.
 Finally, the episode showed very publicly how diminished Phibun had become, despite still being premier.
 The fact that government forces chose to sink the Sri Ayutthaya even with Phibun on board showed that he was, ultimately, replaceable.

 Indeed, in his second premiership, Phibun was no longer the paramount leader of the regime as he had been during his first.
 Although he was the figurehead of the 1947 coup that sent Pridi into exile, it had largely been executed by veterans who had campaigned in Burma’s Shan States during the Second World War.
 Among them were Phin Choonhavan, his son in law Phao Sriyanond and Sarit Thanarat.
 After Phin’s retirement, what had emerged was not the one-man show of the pre-war years, but rather a triumvirate comprising Phibun, Phao and Sarit.
 Control of the police force went to Phao, while the army was claimed by Sarit; this left Phibun without his own power base.
 He survived by playing one faction against another.